lingpy/lingpy/doc/source/intro.rst

 * export the results of these analyses to various formats which can either be used as input for external programs, or to visualize the results.

-How can QLC-LingPy be used?
+How can LingPy be used?
 -----------------------

-QLC-LingPy is a library for the Python programming language.
+LingPy is a library for the Python programming language.
 It can thus be used directly from the Python shell or inside Python scripts.
 The Python programming language has many benefits.
 Due to its clear programming style it allows the user to write programs very quickly while at the same time being very powerful and easy to maintain.
 See http://www.python.org for details.

-What is the Basic Idea Behind QLC-LingPy?
+What is the Basic Idea Behind LingPy?
 -------------------------------------

 In historical linguistics, one usually deals with the following two entities